 Not a big deal, right?
-Well, I’m extremely familiar with the area and know exactly where to go.
+Well, I’m incredibly familiar with the area and know exactly where to go.
 But that’s not the case for everybody.

 To make matters worse, instead of going straight back to Disney’s Caribbean Beach Resort, the bus went to Pop Century and Art of Animation first.
-And after they dropped me off, there were still guests onboard headed to Riviera.
+After they dropped us off at the Caribbean, there were still guests onboard headed to Riviera.

 A taxi ride or car service from Boardwalk back to Caribbean Beach should be around $10 from my guesstimate.
 It’s less than half a mile.

-I also did end up using the Skyliner again later in the week.
-That time was to pick up a to-go order of clam chowder from Disney’s Beach Club and a salad from Boardwalk Bakery.
-That was a really nice evening, and there were no issues.
+And I did end up using the Skyliner again later on in this trip.
+One evening I took it to Epcot’s International Gateway and picked up dinner.
+I ordered a to-go clam chowder from the Beach Club and a salad from the Boardwalk Bakery.

 Additionally, Caribbean Beach has six different bus stops that travel from the resort to the following locations: